Embedding in Recommender Systems: A Survey: Sequential Data Embedding

-{BERT4Rec} \cite{sun2019bert4rec} utilizes the BERT \cite{devlin2018bert} encoder for sequential recommendation.
-It uses BERT to model sequential user behaviors.
+Generative methods in sequential recommendation leverage the principle of learning through reconstruction, inspired by the success of masked language modeling in NLP \cite{devlin2018bert}.
+These approaches corrupt input sequences through masking or other perturbations, then train models to recover the original information, thereby learning robust sequential representations without explicit supervision. {BERT4Rec} \cite{sun2019bert4rec} utilizes the BERT \cite{devlin2018bert} encoder for sequential recommendation.
+In particular, it uses BERT to model sequential user behaviors.
 BERT4Rec first applies item masking on the sample sequence, where the masked items are replaced with the special token '[mask]'.
 Then it trains the model to predict the original item being masked based on the items nearby in the sequence.
 Its loss is defined as:

-where $\hat{\mathcal{S}_{u}}$ is obtained by applying item masking on the original user behavior sequence $\mathcal{S}_{u}$. $\mathcal{V}_{u}^{m}$ is the set of masked items. $v_{m}^{*}$ is the original item for the masked item $v_{m}$, and $P(v_m|\hat{\mathcal{S}_{u}})$ is the conditional probability calculated by the decoder of BERT.
-In the training phase, we can compute the item embedding through the encoder of BERT.
-There are several extensions of BERT4Rec for different tasks.
-For example, {UNBERT} \cite{zhang2021unbert} extends the BERT model for news recommendation. {U-BERT} \cite{qiu2021ubert} aims to learn user embeddings of the target domains by transferring knowledge from content-rich source domains. {UPRec} \cite{xiao2021uprec} explores extending the BERT4Rec model to handle heterogeneous information such as user attributes and social networks.